-PwC Gibraltar helps organisations and individuals create the value they're looking for.
-We're a member of the PwC network of firms in 158 countries with more than 180,000 people.
-We're committed to delivering quality in assurance, tax and advisory services.
-Tell us what matters to you and find out more by visiting us at www.pwc.gi.
+PwC helps organisations and individuals create the value they're looking for.
+We're a network of firms in 157 countries with more than 195,000 people who are committed to delivering quality in assurance, tax and advisory services.
+Find out more and tell us what matters to you by visiting us at www.pwc.gi